Sudeep Nagarkar

 Sudeep Nagarakar (born 26 February 1988) is an Indian novelist and writer of fiction.
 His first novel, Few Things Left Unsaid, was published by Srishti Publishers in 2011.
 Till 2020, twelve novels authored by him have been published.
 He is the recipient of the 2013 Youth Achievers' Award for writing for being one of the highest selling writers in India in romance genre.
 His book It started with a friend request was the most popular fiction book of 2013, according to Amazon India.

 Early life

 Sudeep Nagarkar was born on 26 February 1988 in Mumbai in an ethnic Marathi Brahmin family to Jayant Nagarkar and Manju Nagarkar.

 He completed his schooling from St. John the Baptist High School, Thane.
 Sudeep pursued B-Tech in Electronics Engineering from Datta Meghe College of Engineering, Navi Mumbai.

 He completed his MBA in Business Management from Welingkar Institute of Management, Mumbai in 2014.
-Sudeep recently married his long time girlfriend Jasmine Sethi, an engineer from Delhi.They both had a fairytale lovestory.
-Wedding rituals were done in both Sikh and Maharashtrian style.
+Sudeep recently married his long time girlfriend Jasmine Sethi, an engineer from Delhi.
+They both had a fairytale lovestory.
+Wedding rituals were done in both Sikh and Marathi style.
 The newlywed couple is currently living in Mumbai with his parents.